Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 Algorithm dynamics refers to properties of algorithms that allow them to adapt and "learn" as the processes generating the data change over time.
-Although explanations vary, the fact remains that Google Flu Trends was too high and by considerable margins for 100 out of 108 weeks starting in July 2012.
+Although explanations vary, the fact remains that Google Flu Trends estimates were too high and by considerable margins for 100 out of 108 weeks starting in July 2012.
 Lazer et al. [@lazer2014parable] also blame "blue team dynamics," which arises when the data generating engine is modified in